ivangrod/agile-pills/user-story/story-writing-workshop.md

 > Low-fidelity prototype.
 It's done on paper, note cards, or a white board and maps very high level interactions within the planned software.
 > A prototype is not a long-term artifact of your development process and you don’t want to cause any confusion by keeping it around

-:x: Identify actual screens and fields,
+:x: Identify actual screens and fields

 :heavy_check_mark: The conceptual workflows are identified.

 ![alt text](./images/low-fidelity-protoype.gif "Low fidelity protoype")